Swirled Peppermint Marshmallows

 - Remove from the heat and gradually add to gelatin.
 Beat on high speed until mixture is thick and the volume is doubled, about 15 minutes.
 Beat in extract.
 Spread into prepared pan.
 Quickly drop food coloring over candy; cut through candy with a knife to swirl.
 Cover and let stand at room temperature for 6 hours or overnight.

 - Combine confectioners' sugar and peppermint candies.
 Using foil, lift marshmallows out of pan.
 With a knife or pizza cutter coated with cooking spray, cut into 1-in. squares; toss in confectioners' sugar mixture.
-Store in an airtight container in a cool dry place.
-Yield: 1-1/2 pounds.
+Store in an airtight container in a cool, dry place.

 I ended up making four batches of these fluffly treats as Christmas gifts this year.
 They are so good and everyone who received them loved them.
 They are so much better than store bought!
 I can't wait to make different varieties.